kubernetes/kubernetes/docs/proposals/selinux.md

 3. The `pod.Spec.SecurityContext.SELinuxOptions` field is set
 4. The volume plugin supports SELinux label management

-The `volume.Builder` interface should have a new method added that indicates whether the plugin supports SELinux label management:
+The `volume.Mounter` interface should have a new method added that indicates whether the plugin supports SELinux label management:

 ```go